HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Relevant Concepts

 \subsection{Parameterized Quantum Circuits}

-We study quantum models that feature circuits with trainable gate parameters.
-These parameterized quantum circuits (PQCs) are also referred to as variational quantum circuits and have found extensive applications in quantum machine learning, quantum chemistry, and other areas of quantum optimization~\citep{BhartiNISQalgo, cerezo2021variational}.
-Often, the trainable gates in PQCs are rotation gates, which rotate the quantum state according to some angle parameter.
+We study quantum models that can be represented by unitary circuits $U$ and measured observables $O$.
+While our technique is broadly applicable to general classes of QML models, for demonstration purposes, we focus on circuits with trainable gate parameters.
+These parameterized quantum circuits (PQCs) are also referred to as variational quantum circuits and have found extensive applications in quantum machine learning, quantum chemistry, and other areas of quantum optimization~\cite{BhartiNISQalgo, cerezo2021variational}.
+Often, the trainable gates in PQCs are rotation gates that rotate the quantum state by an angle parameter.
 There are many possible ways to arrange a PQC; the fixed structure of a PQC is referred to as an ansatz, and is analogous to fixing a neural network architecture.
+Let $\vect{x} \in \mathbb{R}^D$ be a data point, and $ V(\vect{x})\ket{0} = \ket{x} \in \mathbb{C}^{2^n}$ be the quantum state that encodes it, with $V(\vect{x})$ being the circuit that performs the encoding.
+Let $U(\vect{ \theta})$ be a PQC with trainable parameters $\vect{ \theta }$~\cite{NEURIPSSchleich}, and $O$ be a Hermitian operator that represents the observable measured for the model output.
+We consider quantum models which apply some circuit operations to the input state $\ket{x}$ and then compute an expectation value, written as